 Advantages: lighter, more natural/compressible feel, less rippling, better natural contour

-Disadvantages: slightly larger incision, more involved reoperation if leaks, requires imaging study to determine leak/tear.
+Disadvantages: slightly larger incision, more involved reoperation if there is a leak, requires imaging study to determine leak/tear

 There are two shapes available for use.
 Round or anatomic shaped.